Amdreaith/Amdreaith/README.md

 **There's a lot to learn and The privilege of learning is one we must cherish.**
 ## About Me 🌟

 **"Hello World!
-I'm an IT student ⚡ just beginning my journey in the tech world this Aug 2024."**
+I'm an IT student ⚡ just beginning my journey in the tech world this 2024."**
 "Uncertainty is not a barrier, but a canvas—where possibilities are painted with the brush of curiosity and courage."

 ### 🌱 **Learning Journey**